 In accordance with University policy, selection of external evaluators shall be undertaken by the department, in consultation with the candidate.
 A uniform selection process shall be identified in the department bylaws and followed consistently by the department.
 Candidates shall be given the opportunity to suggest possible evaluators and may also indicate specific scholars to exclude from consideration because their evaluations might constitute a conflict of interest or be prejudiced against the candidate.

-External referees should be able to accurately evaluate the major accomplishments and qualifications of the candidate.
+External referees should be able to accurately and objectively evaluate the major accomplishments and qualifications of the candidate.
 While letters from former trainees, colleagues, thesis supervisors or fellowship directors are welcome, additional weight is given to letters from academicians who do not have such a relationship with the faculty candidate.
 Letter writers should state in the first paragraph whether, in what manner and for how long they have known the faculty candidate.
-At least some of the external letters should be from faculty members holding an academic rank at least as high as that sought by the candidate.
+External letters should be from faculty members holding an academic rank at least as high as that sought by the candidate.
+However, exceptions may be made when external reviewers have specialized expertise.

 If appropriate, letters from individuals from other departments and units within the University and the community who are competent to judge the candidate and have a legitimate interest in the appointment, promotion or tenure recommendation;